 (b) They shall constitute an organized program of learning dealing with matters directly related to the practice of law, professional responsibility, professionalism, or ethical obligations of lawyers.

-(d) Continuing legal education materials are to be prepared, and activities conducted, by an individual or group qualified by practical or academic experience.
-Credit shall not be given for any continuing legal education activity taught or presented by a disbarred lawyer except a course on professional responsibility (including a course or program on the effects of substance abuse and chemical dependency, or debilitating mental conditions on a lawyer’s professional responsibilities) taught by a disbarred lawyer whose disbarment date is at least five years (60 months) prior to the date of the activity.
-The advertising for the activity shall disclose the lawyer’s disbarment.
+(d) Continuing legal education materials are to be prepared, and programs conducted, by an individual or group qualified by practical or academic experience.
+Credit shall not be given for any continuing legal education program taught or presented by a disbarred lawyer except programs on professional responsibility and professional well-being programs taught by a disbarred lawyer whose disbarment date is at least 60 months prior to the date of the program.
+The advertising for the program shall disclose the lawyer's disbarment.

-(f) Thorough, high quality, and carefully prepared written materials should be distributed to all attendees at or before the time the course is presented.
-These may include written materials printed from a computer presentation, computer website, or CD-ROM.
-A written agenda or outline for a presentation satisfies this requirement when written materials are not suitable or readily available for a particular subject.
-The absence of written materials for distribution should, however, be the exception and not the rule.
+(f) Thorough, high quality, and carefully prepared materials should be distributed to all attendees at or before the time the program is presented, unless materials are not suitable or readily available for a particular subject.

-(g) A sponsor of an approved program must remit fees as required and keep and maintain attendance records of each continuing legal education program sponsored by it, which shall be furnished to the board in accordance with regulations.
+(g) A sponsor of an approved program must timely remit fees as required and keep and maintain attendance records of each continuing legal education program sponsored by it, which shall be timely furnished to the Board in accordance with Rule .1520(g).

-(h) Except as provided in Rules .1501 and.1604 of this subchapter, in-house continuing legal education and self-study shall not be approved or accredited for the purpose of complying with Rule .1518 of this subchapter.
+(h) Except as provided in Rule .1523(d) of this Subchapter, in-house continuing legal education and self-study shall not be approved or accredited.

-(i) Programs that cross academic lines, such as accounting-tax seminars, may be considered for approval by the board.
-However, the board must be satisfied that the content of the activity would enhance legal skills or the ability to practice law.
+(i) Programs that cross academic lines, such as accounting-tax seminars, may be considered for approval by the Board.
+However, the Board must be satisfied that the content of the program would enhance legal skills or the ability to practice law.

 Readopted Effective December 8, 1994